chris-remus/launch/GENESIS.md

 **WARNING**: THIS IS A DRAFT

 Private contributors consisted of "seed contributors" and "strategic and early contributors".
+The strategic and early contributors contributed an amount of USD 1,329,472.33 at a discount from the public fundraiser's USD/ATOM rate (discounts ranged from 15-25%), prior to the public fundraiser.
+The recommended allocation to strategic and early contributors is 16,856,718.97 ATOMs.

 The seed contributors contributed an amount of USD 300,000.
-The strategic and early contributors contributed an amount of USD 1,329,472.33 at a discount from the public fundraiser's USD/ATOM rate (discounts ranged from 15-25%), prior to the public fundraiser.

-Given the amount of USD $16,029,249.962 raised in the fundraiser, the recommended allocation to seed contributors is 11,809,947.91 ATOMs, and that to strategic and early contributors is 16,856,718 ATOMs.
+Their recommended allocation is 11,809,947.91 ATOMs.

-A total of 28,666,666.88 ATOMs, allocated to 15 addresses.
+This is a total of 28,666,666.88 ATOMs to seed, strategic, and early financial contributors, allocated to 15 addresses.
 These ATOMs are not subject to a vesting scheme in the event transfers become activated.
 See [JSON](accounts/private/contributors.json).